Come Join Our Community!

 The Academic Bridge Program (ABP) offers courses that help students strengthen their academic skills, particularly in English, math, and general university preparedness.
-Qualified ABP students have the additional advantage of being allowed to cross-register for a limited number of university courses for credit.
+Qualified ABP students have the additional advantage of being allowed to cross-register for a limited number of university courses on a space-available basis.
 There is no guarantee, however, that a student who complete ABP will be admitted to GU-Q. We encourage all prospective applicants to look carefully at the application requirements and at the GU-Q curriculum before applying.

 I have a Bachelor’s degree but I still want to study at GU-Q. Is this possible?

-Students who have already earned a 4 year bachelors degree at another college or university are not eligible for admission to GU-Q. If you are interested in graduate study, please visit the admissions website of our main campus in Washington D.C.
+Students who have already earned a 4 year bachelors degree at another college or university are not eligible for admission to GU-Q. If you are interested in graduate study, please review programs offered via: